nhenia/lapp/control_panel/words.md

 Tell label: the tell

 # What the card says when it lands right-side up / upside-down.
-Upright label: Upright
+Upright label: upright
-Reversed label: Reversed
+Reversed label: reversed

 ## OMENS